Things To Do

 Winter provides a unique perspective and highlights the changing beauty to the outdoors.
 The colder months of the year allow for hiking, snowshoeing, wildlife watching, photography, and much more.

-The area next to Red Cedar Lodge at Wanatee Park and a hill by Woodpecker Lodge at Pinicon Ridge Park are popular for sledding during the winter months.
+The sledding hill next to Red Cedar Lodge at Wanatee Park also includes a warming shelter equipped with a woodburning stove (wood not included) and restroom.
+You can also try a hill by Woodpecker Lodge at Pinicon Ridge Park.

 Linn County conservation makes available nearly 16 miles of cross-country ski trails.
-4" of snow is required for grooming skate and classic tracks.
+4" of snow and other factors are required for grooming skate and classic tracks.